Coasting along Canada’s habitats

 Beaches and dunes are also important nesting areas for shorebirds, including endangered piping plovers.
 NCC’s Conservation Volunteers help clean up shoreline habitats and plant native grasses that help stabilize the dunes.

 Oceanic islands provide important habitat for seabirds.
 Because of their isolation, they often have different plants and animals than the mainland.
 Newfoundland is where NCC’s easternmost properties occur.
 Here you can find the threatened Newfoundland population of the American marten.
 The Maddox Cove Nature Reserve is an important stopover site for migrating birds.
 Seabirds, such as gulls and murres, can be spotted on the reserve.
+Similarly, Miscou Island located off the northeastern tip of New Brunswick is an Important Bird Area and migratory corridor for birds and the last land stop before reaching their southern overwintering grounds.

 Open marine waters